oboyanivskyy/nicky-public/privacy-policy.md

 - Use **Erase all data** in Settings to reset transactions, budgets, custom categories, and currency on that device
 - Uninstall the App to remove locally stored data from your device (subject to your operating system's behavior for app data)

-Erasing or uninstalling does not delete copies you previously exported or shared elsewhere.
+Erasing or uninstalling does not delete copies you previously exported or shared elsewhere, and it does not automatically delete crash reports already received by Sentry.
+Contact us if you want those diagnostic records removed where we can identify them.

 ---

 ## Children's Privacy

 Nicky is not directed at children under 13 (or the minimum age required in your country).
 We do not knowingly collect personal information from children.
-If you believe a child has provided information to us, contact us at boyoproductionsofficial@gmail.com and we will assist as appropriate.
+If you believe a child has provided information to us, contact us at **boyoproductionsofficial@gmail.com** and we will assist as appropriate.

 ---

 ## Legal Bases and Your Rights (EEA, UK, and Similar Regions)

-Because Nicky stores data locally and we do not operate a Nicky cloud service, most processing happens **on your device under your control**.
-If applicable law grants you rights (such as access, correction, deletion, or portability), you can exercise them directly in the App (view, edit, export, or erase data) or by contacting us.
+Most budget data is stored **on your device under your control**.
+Crash diagnostics are processed so we can operate and improve the App (legitimate interests / performance of a service, as applicable).
+If applicable law grants you rights (such as access, correction, deletion, or portability), you can exercise them directly in the App (view, edit, export, or erase budget data) or by contacting us about diagnostic reports.
 We will respond within a reasonable time where we are legally required to do so.

 ---

 ## California Privacy Notice (CCPA/CPRA)

 We do not sell or share personal information for cross-context behavioral advertising.
-We do not collect personal information through the App for our own business purposes beyond what is stored locally on your device under your control.
-California residents may contact boyoproductionsofficial@gmail.com with privacy questions.
+California residents may contact **boyoproductionsofficial@gmail.com** with privacy questions.

 ---